spidasoftware/schema/resources/client/rest/README.md

 Externalizing Configuration
 -----------------------------------

 You can easily externalize the configuration of a RestAPI by specifying a configuration directory in the constructor.
 If you provide such a directory, the api will look for a file there called defaults.config to use for it's defaults.
 The external config file will actually be merged into the base defaults, so you only have to specify the settings you want to override.
 RestAPIResources will also be automatically configured, looking for a file named <resource_name>.config.
 These files are written using Groovy's ConfigSlurper syntax.
+You may specify as many or as few settings as you like.

 The HttpClientInterface